Boniface316/qaoa_landscape/README.md

 If you need more materials to understand how to use `Orqviz` package to visualize Fourier landscapes, please refer to the [Orqviz Fourier transform notebook](https://github.com/zapatacomputing/orqviz/blob/main/docs/examples/fourier_transform.ipynb).

-We hope you find this repository useful and that it helps in understanding the Hamiltonian structure in relation to the QAOA energy and Fourier landscape structure.
+We hope you find this repository useful and that it will help in understanding the relation between Hamiltonian energy and Fourier landscapes for QAOA.